dharshesoteric/dharshesoteric/README.md

 ---

 ## Current Projects
-- **YouTube Analytics Web App**
+- **Y-Insight**
   A hosted web app that allows users to input a YouTube channel and visualize insights from it using EDA, NLP, and visualizations.

 - **Smart Advertisement Targeting System**
   A recommendation engine that suggests relevant YouTube channels and websites for publishing ads, based on traffic metrics, genre matching, and sentiment analysis.

-- **Image Classifier Model**
+- **SnapClass**
-  Fine-tuned the mobileV2net model on the CIFAR-10 dataset and improved model accuracy to 87%.
-Performs well on the listed 10 classes of CIFAR-10.
+  An image classifier model trained based on the mobilev2net architecture trained on the CIFAR-10 dataset.
+Classifies based on 10 image categories and has an accuracy of ~87%.

 ---